Abdul Matin Chaudhury

 Abdul Matin Chaudhury (আব্দুল মতিন চৌধুরী; 1895–1948), also known by his daak naam Kola Mia (কলা মিঞা); and the epithet Jinnar Daain Haat (lit.
 Jinnah's right hand); (also spelled Abdul Matin Chaudhary in English (Note: This article uses the spelling Chaudhury for consistency.)) was a Pakistani Bengali trade unionist, journalist, politician, and a member of the Pakistan Constituent Assembly as a representative of East Bengal.

 Early life and education

 Chaudhury was born on 13 February 1895 to a Bengali Muslim family in the mahalla of Fatehkhani in Bhadeswar pargana, Golapganj Upazila, Sylhet District, in the then Assam province.
-His father, Abdul Karim Chaudhury, was a sub-inspector of police and his mother, Habibunnesa Khatun, was a housewife.
+His father, Abdul Karim Chaudhury, was a sub-inspector of police, and his mother, Habibunnesa Khatun, was a housewife.
 The title of Chaudhury was awarded to his ancestor Dost Mohammed by the Mughal emperor Aurangzeb.

-He completed his secondary education at the Habiganj Government High School where he gained a first division in 1912.
-He then proceeded to study at the Murari Chand College in Sylhet where he completed his Intermediate Arts examination in 1914.
-In 1916, Chaudhury graduated from the Muhammadan Anglo-Oriental College in Aligarh (later Aligarh Muslim University) He also completed his Bachelor of Law from Ripon College, Calcutta in 1919.
+He completed his secondary education at Habiganj Government High School, where he gained a first division in 1912.
+He then proceeded to study at the Murari Chand College in Sylhet, where he completed his Intermediate Arts examination in 1914.
+In 1916, Chaudhury graduated from the Muhammadan Anglo-Oriental College in Aligarh (later Aligarh Muslim University).
+He also completed his Bachelor of Law from Ripon College, Calcutta, in 1919.